Russian EconMin said to improve 2020 outlook

-The revised fiscal outlook prepared by Russia's Ministry of Economic Development for September might include a notable upwards revision of GDP forecasts from previous 5% recession to 3.9% recession expected in 2020, Kommersant daily reports on August 31 citing unnamed sources.
+The revised fiscal outlook prepared by Russia's Ministry of Economic Development for September might include a notable upward revision of GDP forecasts from the previous 5% recession to a 3.9% recession expected in 2020, Kommersant daily reports on August 31 citing unnamed sources.

 Reportedly, the ministry is encouraged by the faster-than-expected recovery of domestic demand in summer 2020, as well as other economic indicators in 2Q20.

-As a result, investment is also expected to shrink only by 6.6% in 2020 versus previous 12% decline expectations.
-The ministry also reportedly expects the GDP to recover to pre-crisis levels by 3Q21.
+As a result, investment is also expected to shrink only by 6.6% in 2020 versus the previous 12% decline expectations.
+The ministry also reportedly expects GDP to recover to pre-crisis levels by 3Q21.

-Analysts surveyed by Kommersant daily believe that upwards revision of 2020 macro targets is justified, but note that especially the data on real income recovery is volatile.
+Analysts surveyed by Kommersant daily believe that the upward revision of 2020 macro targets is justified, but note that especially the data on real income recovery is volatile.